Behavioral Segmentation Definition with 9 Examples & Strategies

 For example, there are many reasons to buy chewing gum: clean teeth, fresh breath, and anti-stress effect.
 Find out what benefits motivate your customers to purchase the product and highlight them.

-See how Starbucks does it.
+See how Starbucks behavioral segmentation works.
 In its mailing list, the company tries to determine what prevents the customer from using the services and provides possible solutions and bonuses.

 4. Customer Loyalty